aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/08_cpsearch.md

  [...]
 n(12)    H      0     0     0     0     1     0
 ~~~
-These lists have the same meaning as in the crsytal example.
+These lists have the same meaning as in the crystal example.

 Finally, the output gives an exhaustive list of properties at the
 critical points.
 As in the case of crystals, the list of properties